ZonJayTabigue/pokedexBE/README.md

    - npm run get-pokemons

 Fifth is to copy the .env file I attached to the email.
-   - paste it inside the pokedexFE folder
+   - paste it inside the pokedexBE folder

 Sixth is running the application
    - npm start